-But it gets waaaay better than that: Zippy Courses allows you to create multiple pricing tiers for your course, create payment plans, and even monthly billing membership plans!
+But it gets way better than that: Zippy Courses allows you to create multiple pricing tiers for your course, payment plans, and even monthly billing membership plans!

 For example, you could create a course that has 3 different tiers, each costing a different price and containing a unique set of content.

 As you upload modules and materials, you can tell Zippy Courses which ones you want to associate with each pricing tier.

 In the above example, perhaps the Silver tier comes with all 3 modules of the course and the Gold tier comes with additional training videos.
 Meanwhile, the Platinum tier comes with everything in the Gold tier plus a downloadable e-book and a three-month trial membership in your monthly mastermind group.